-When a task has been stopped it is the responsibility of the organiser to announce this and the stop time on competition and safety frequencies.
-In addition this should be notified to participants via team leaders.
+When a task has been stopped it is the responsibility of the Meet Director to announce this and the stop time on competition and safety frequencies.
+In addition this should be notified to participants via Team Leaders.
 Where possible the announcement should also be repeated on team frequencies.
-See for scoring of stopped tasks.
+See 5.3.6 for scoring of stopped tasks.